Importance of Emergency Preparedness

 Police Chief Daniel O'Leary is the Chair of the Brookline EMT and also serves as the town's Emergency Management Director.
 Working with a team approach, the EMT integrates Police, Fire, Emergency Medical Services (EMS), Public Health, Public Works, Buildings, Schools, Recreation and the Human Relations departments into unified command to respond to emergency situations within the town.

-- Daniel C. O'Leary, Police Chief / Emergency Management Director
+- John F. Sullivan, Fire Chief / Emergency Management Director

 - Andy Pappastergion, Commissioner Public Works